brunokrp/ai-protectionism/README.md

 5. The level of fiscal restriction - General government debt (% of GDP), IMF, 2023
 6. The level of national investment - Gross capital formation (% of GDP), World Bank, 2023

 By using those six main indicators, it is possible to group similar countries.
-Using a k-means clustering algorithm and the elbow method to define the optimal number of clusters, five main clusters were found, which are highlighted below.
+Using a k-means clustering algorithm and the elbow and silhouette methods to define the optimal number of clusters, five main clusters were found, which are highlighted below:

 All following analyses will use both clusters and geographic regions to group similar countries.

 ## **4) Identifying protectionist policies through text analysis**
 The first part of the project uses tools such as TF-IDF and Topic modeling to understand the patterns used in AI policy texts more broadly.
 Then, a text classification model was developed to identify specific protectionist AI policies.